-Breathing usually takes place without your conscious awareness.
+Breathing usually takes place outside of your conscious awareness.
 The rhythmicity center in the brainstem controls this function.
-Within this center are "I" nerve cells that control inspiration and "E" nerve cells that control exhalation.
-The I and E cells alternate to coordinate the rhythmic pattern of inhalation and exhalation.
+Within this center are so-called I nerve cells that control inspiration and E nerve cells that control exhalation.
+The I and E nerve cells alternate to coordinate the rhythmic pattern of inhalation and exhalation.
 Conditions that damage the rhythmicity center, such as a brainstem stroke, are often catastrophic, causing respiratory arrest -- the cessation of breathing.

 Cerebral Cortical Input